dhruv1121/Programming-for-Data-Science/README.md

+# Baseball Data Analysis
-# Project for course - Programming for Data Science (BUAN 6340)
+Project for course - Programming for Data Science (BUAN 6340)

 Project is a good way to become comfortable with Python syntax.
 It is a perfect mixture of pandas, numpy and matplotlib libraries.